ibm-cloud-docs/vsrx/access-gateway-details.md

 # Viewing Your Gateway Appliance Details
 {: #viewing-your-gateway-appliance-details}

-Network Gateway is used to control network traffic on a VLAN that is regularly controlled by a router.
+{{site.data.keyword.vsrx_full}} is used to control network traffic on a VLAN that is regularly controlled by a router.
 Within the Gateway Appliance Details screen on the IBM Cloud console, you can associate, disassociate, route and bypass VLANs with a Network Gateway.
+{{site.data.keyword.vsrx_full}}

 Perform the following procedure to access the Gateway Details screen.